energysistem/manuals/42251-Extra Battery 5000 Black/en/09-funcionamiento-de-la-garantía.md

-## <quick_guide> Warranty procedure
+## Warranty procedure

 Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manuals, drivers and updates available, submit a query to the Technical Service or manage the warranty.

-1. You can check the availability of the user manual in your language at https://www.energysistem.com/en/guide/42251

-2. Alternatively, you may prefer to contact the distributor from which you purchased the product, presenting the purchase receipt or invoice.
+Alternatively, you may prefer to contact the distributor from which you purchased the product, presenting the purchase receipt or invoice.

 Specifications are subject to change without notice.